What is Yoga?

 Yoga is a holistic, healing discipline that offers a broad range of tools for supporting health, healing and personal transformation.
 Yoga's tools include postures, conscious breathing techniques, meditative practices, personal rituals, the use of vocal sounds, guided self-inquiry, and much more.
 These tools can be utilized in an infinite number of combinations to suit the unique needs of the individual throughout the ever-changing stages of his/her life.

 • It is beneficial to the whole person – body, mind, and spirit

 • Yoga is cost effective

 "Style" of Yoga

-Kathy offers private Yoga Therapy and specialized small group classes in keeping with the focus on personalized Yoga for specific health and wellness needs.
+Kathy offers private Yoga Therapy and specializes small group classes in keeping with the focus on personalized Yoga for specific health and wellness needs.

 First Yoga Therapy Session